SigurdJanson/KPIlib/README.md

     of the search terms**.
 -   You can also decide whether the search shall be case sensitive or not.
 Be default it is not.
+-   The different search items are logically combined like this:
+    `free text AND (domains OR tags)`.

 **Wild cards** are placeholders that make your search more powerful.
 You can use the wild cards `?` and `*`.